NUbots/NUbots/modules/motion/ScriptEngine/README.md

 using many frames.
 Files are loaded using the configuration system, see the Configuration section below for details of the format.

-To execute a script, emit a `messages::ExecuteScriptByName` containing the filename (without path) of the script to run and the time at which it should start.
-Alternatively you can also emit a `messages::ExecuteScript` to run a `messages::Script` directly.
+To execute a script, emit a `message::ExecuteScriptByName` containing the filename (without path) of the script to run and the time at which it should start.
+Alternatively you can also emit a `message::ExecuteScript` to run a `message::Script` directly.

 ## Consumes

-* `messages::Configuration<Scripts>` containing the loaded scripts
+* `message::Configuration<Scripts>` containing the loaded scripts
-* `messages::ExecuteScript` to run a script
+* `message::ExecuteScript` to run a script
-* `messages::ExecuteScriptByName` to run a script from a file
+* `message::ExecuteScriptByName` to run a script from a file

 ## Emits

-* `std::vector<messages::ServoTarget>` to set waypoints based on script
+* `std::vector<message::ServoTarget>` to set waypoints based on script

 ## Configuration